,What is Mpox?

 What are the symptoms of Mpox?

 Early stages of Mpox can cause a general feeling of being unwell, making it difficult to distinguish from other illnesses such as COVID, Flu, and some STIs.
-Symptoms to watch out for include fever, sore throat, back pain, headache, and fatigue.
+Symptoms to watch out for include fever, sore throat, back pain, headache, fatigue, and pain on urination or rectal pain, discharge or bleeding.
 However, some people may not experience any symptoms during this stage.

 The Mpox rash consists of small, round spots that may look like pimples, or larger blisters or ulcers.
 It can appear on any part of the body, but some people will only get it on their genitals, anus, and/or mouth.
 Sometimes the rash appears on the hands, feet, eyes, face, arms, chest, and legs.
 It may appear one to two days before or three to four days after the general feeling of sickness described earlier.
 Some people may only experience the rash without feeling sick.
 The rash typically lasts for two to three weeks, after which it develops into sores that crust over and fall off.